NimaBavari/EnORM/docs/api_docs.md

 class PersistenceManager()
 ```

-A persistance manager class.
+Used within repository pattern in :class:`.db_session.DBSession` to manage persistence.

 **Arguments**:

 - `engine`: DB engine that the persistence manager uses.
-Used within repository pattern in :class:`.db_session.DBSession`. to manage persistence.

 <a id="db_session.PersistenceManager.add"></a>